chuhan-ouyang/git-commands/README.md

 # :pencil: Git Commands Summary

 #### :notebook: _TODO_
-1. merge, rebase
+1. merge conflict
-2. merge/pull/rebase conflicts
+2. pull conflict
-3. cherrypick
+3. rebase conflict
-4. detach head
+5. cherrypick test again
-5. remote/upstream
+6. detach head and force head again
-6. pull request
+7. remote/upstream
-7. pull request conflicts
+8. pull request
-8. interactive staging
+9. pull request conflicts
-9. before switching to another branch, how to save your work
+10. interactive staging, more usages
-10. git branch/merge diff seq
+11. before switching to another branch, how to save your work
-11. fast forward
+13. fast forward
-12. force push, when to use
+14. force push, when to use
-13. Reversing changes/commits/modify, amend
+15. Reversing changes/commits/modify, amend practice
-14. Squash/combine commits
+16. Squash/combine commits

 #### :notebook: _Creating Branches_
 1. git branch is for creating new branch, git checkout is to switched to a created branch